how to write better emails

 Avoid using vague or generic subject lines like "Meeting" or "Hi."
 Instead, use descriptive language that accurately reflects the content of your message.
 For example, instead of "Meeting," you could try "Agenda for Monday's Team Meeting."

-2. Remember the 8-Second Rule
+2. Remember the 8-second rule

 Research shows you have just eight seconds to capture someone’s attention before their focus starts to drift.
 So it's important to quickly and clearly make your point at the beginning of your email, without wasting space on too much set up.
 If you do need to provide significant context, include it after you've already stated your primary purpose.

-3. Say More with Less
+3. Say more with less

 Unlike in school, where the name of the game was adding words to reach a certain word count, the name of the game in email writing is concision.
 How can you say more with less?